 Also on this page:

-Papers must be submitted via the CESS website.
+Papers must be submitted via the CESS website using an online form - see link below.
 We recommend that papers be submitted at least a day before the deadline to ensure that there is time to address any technical problems that may arise when submitting the paper.
 We will send a note of acknowledgement when the paper is received in good order.

 Submit your paper here to enter it in the Award competition.